isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-09-queenstown.md

 #### **NOTES**
 [^1]: Urban Redevelopment Authority (Singapore).
 (1994). *Queenstown planning area: Planning report 1994* (pp. 4, 8).
 Singapore: The Authority.
 (Call no.: RSING 711.4095957 SIN)
-[^2]:What’s in a name?
+[^2]: What’s in a name?
 (2005, August 9).
 The Straits Times, p.
 114. Retrieved from NewspaperSG; National Library Board.
 (2014, April 8). *Queen Elizabeth II’s coronation celebrations in Singapore*.
 Retrieved from Singapore Infopedia website.
-[^3]:Asad Latif.
+[^3]: Asad Latif.
 (2009).
 Lim Kim San: *A builder of Singapore* (pp. 60–61).
 Singapore: Institute of Southeast Asian Studies.
 (Call no.: RSING 363.585092 ASA)
-[^4]:National Library Board.
+[^4]: National Library Board.
 (2020, April 30). *History of National Library Singapore*.
 Retrieved from National Library Board website; Seet, K.K.
 (1983).
 A place for the people (p.
 18).
 Singapore: Times Books International.
 (Call no.: RSING 027.55957 SEE); Lim, P.H.
 (2010, Aug).
 The history of an emerging multilingual public library system and the role of mobile libraries in post colonial Singapore, 1956–1991. *Malaysian Journal of Library & Information Science*, 15 (2), 85–108.
 Retrieved from University of Malaya website.
 [^5]: Upper Serangoon folk will soon have their own library.
 (1951, October 6). *The Singapore Free Press*, p.
 5. Retrieved from NewspaperSG.
 [^6]: Singapore.
 (1960).
 1960 *Supplement to the laws of Singapore* (p.
 1).
 Raffles National Library (Change of Name) Ordinance 1960 (Ord.
 66 of 1960).
 Singapore: Government Printing Office, p.
 1. (Call no.: RCLOS 348.5957 SIN); Cultural awakening.
 (1960, November 13).
 The Straits Times, p.
 5; Out goes the name Raffles.
 (1960, November 21).
 The Straits Times, p.
 9; Raffles’ name will live on: Rajaratnam.
 (1960, December 1). *The Straits Times*, p.
 7. Retrieved from NewspaperSG.
 [^7]: National Library Board.
 (1999). *Mobile Library Services* (1960–1991) written by Wong Heng.
 Retrieved from Singapore Infopedia website.
 [^8]: Lim, J. (Interviewer).
 (2000, May 10).
 Oral history interview with Chan Thye Seng [MP3 recording no.: 002265/15/9].
 Retrieved from National Archives of Singapore website.
 [^9]: National Library (Singapore).
 (1963–1965).
 Annual report 1963.
 Singapore: The Library.
 (Call no.: RCLOS 027.55957 RLSAR); N-Library: The first branch at Queenstown.
 (1966, December 21). *The Straits Times*, p.
 24. Retrieved from NewspaperSG.
 [^10]: *Oral history interview with Chan Thye Seng*, 10 May 2000.
 [^11]: My Community.
 (2017).
-Queenstown Public Library 10. *Retrieved from My Community website; Chan, T.S.
+Queenstown Public Library 10.
+Retrieved from My Community website; Chan, T.S.
 (1971).
 A branch library for the people. *Singapore Libraries*, 1, 63–66.
 (Call no.: RCLOS q020.5 SL); National Library Board.
 (2000). *Queenstown Community Library* written by Wong Heng.
 Retrieved from Singapore Infopedia website.
 [^12]: *Oral history interview with Chan Thye Seng*, 10 May 2000.
 [^13]: *Oral history interview with Chan Thye Seng*, 10 May 2000.
 [^14]: Ministry of Culture.
 (1970, April 30). *Address by the Prime Minister at the opening of the Queenstown Branch Library* [Speech] (pp. 2–3).
 Retrieved from National Archives of Singapore website.
 [^15]: The queue up in Queenstown.
 (1978, April 3).
 New Nation, p.
 5; More are taking to reading, says library.
 (1973, January 24).
 New Nation, p.
 3; A record rise in library members.
 (1973, January 24). *The Straits Times*, p.
 9. Retrieved from NewspaperSG.
 [^16]: Lim, J. (Interviewer).
 (2007, April 17). *Oral history interview with Chan Soo Sen* [Transcript of MP3 recording no.: 003151/01/01, p.
 9].
 Retrieved from National Archives of Singapore website.
 [^17]: Lim, J. (Interviewer).
 (2007, April 4). *Oral history interview with Dr Ng Eng Hen* [Transcript of MP3 recording no.: 003143/01/01, pp. 8–15].
 Retrieved from National Archives of Singapore website.
-[^18]:Lim, J. (Interviewer).
+[^18]: Lim, J. (Interviewer).
 (2007, Apr 3). *Oral history interview with Heng Chee How* [Transcript of MP3 recording no.: 003142/01/01, p.
 6].
 Retrieved from National Archives of Singapore website.
-[^19]:High praise for library.
+[^19]: High praise for library.
 (1971, March 13). *New Nation*, p.
 3. Retrieved from NewspaperSG.
-[^20]:Kiang-Koh, L.L.
+[^20]: Kiang-Koh, L.L.
 (Interviewer).
 (2016, October 13). *Oral history interview with Iris Lim Ai Keng* [MP3 recording no.: 004089/04/01].
 Retrieved from National Archives of Singapore website.
-[^21]:Ismail Kassim.
+[^21]: Ismail Kassim.
 (1974, May 21).
 Making libraries social and cultural centres. *New Nation*, p.
 4. Retrieved from NewspaperSG.
-[^22]:TV replace reading?
+[^22]: TV replace reading?
 (1972, April 28). *The Straits Times*, p.
 18. Retrieved from NewspaperSG.
-[^23]:Karate thrills for 200 kids.
-(1972, October 30).
-The Straits Times, p.
+[^23]: Karate thrills for 200 kids.
+(1972, October 30). *The Straits Times*, p.
 7; Schoon, J. (1973, October 15).
 A sound of music at the library. *New Nation*, p.
 4. Retrieved from NewspaperSG.
 [^24]: New Nation, 21 May 1974, p.
 4.
-[^25]:Personal interview with Kweh Soon Huat, 1 June 2020.
+[^25]: Personal interview with Kweh Soon Huat, 1 June 2020.
-[^26]:Forum on sexist ads.
+[^26]: Forum on sexist ads.
 (1986, November 3). *The Business Times*, p.
 3; Forum on polygamy.
-(1987, January 6).
-The Business Times, p.
+(1987, January 6). *The Business Times*, p.
 2; Forum on marriage draws up new ‘contract’.
-(1986, December 6).
-The Straits Times, p.
+(1986, December 6). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.
-[^27]:Kiang-Koh, L.L.
+[^27]: Kiang-Koh, L.L.
 (Interviewer).
 (2018, January 17). *Oral history interview with Jasmin Samat Simon* [MP3 recording no.: 004239/03/02].
 Retrieved from National Archives of Singapore website.
-[^28]:Hedwig, A. (1983, May 13).
+[^28]: Hedwig, A. (1983, May 13).
 Library to start audio-video loan scheme. *The Straits Times*, p.
 1. Retrieved from NewspaperSG.
-[^29]:National Library Board, 2000.
+[^29]: National Library Board, 2000.
-[^30]:Lim, R. (1987, October 24).
+[^30]: Lim, R. (1987, October 24).
 Queenstown Library goes on-line. *The Straits Times*, p.
 17; Rohaniah Saini.
 (1988, May 20).
-On-line system boon to library users.
-The Straits Times, p.
+On-line system boon to library users. *The Straits Times*, p.
 20. Retrieved from NewspaperSG.
-[^31]:Tan, C.N.
+[^31]: Tan, C.N.
 (1994). *Library 2000: Investing in a learning nation: Report of the Library 2000 Review Committee* (pp. 9, 22, 74, 102).
 Singapore: Ministry of Information and the Arts.
 (Call no.: RSING 027.05957 SIN)
-[^32]:National Library Board.
+[^32]: National Library Board.
 (1999). *Annual report FY1998*.
 Retrieved from National Library Board website; National Library Board.
 (2018). *World class libraries and archives for a knowledgeable nation* (pp. 22, 105–106).
 Singapore: National Library Board.
 [Note: RFID is an electronic system for automatically identifying items.
 It uses RFID tags, or transponders, which are contained in smart labels consisting of a silicon chip and coiled antenna.
 The Electronic Library Management System is an integrated system comprising self-check machines, automated bookdrops and sorting machines.]
-[^33]:Ramchand, A., Devadoss, P.R, & Pan, S.L (2005). *The impact of ubiquitous computing technologies on business process change and management: The case of Singapore’s National Library Board* (pp. 139–152).
+[^33]: Ramchand, A., Devadoss, P.R, & Pan, S.L (2005). *The impact of ubiquitous computing technologies on business process change and management: The case of Singapore’s National Library Board* (pp. 139–152).
 In C. Sørenson, Y. Yoo, K., Lyytinen & J.I.
 DeGross.
 (Eds.), *Designing ubiquitous information evironments: Socio-technical issues and challenges*.
 IFIP – The International Federation for Information Processing Digital Library, vol. 185.
 Boston, M.A.: Springer.
 Retrieved from Springer website.
-[^34]:Tan, 194, pp. 9, 22, 74, 102.
+[^34]: Tan, 194, pp. 9, 22, 74, 102.
-[^35]:Personal interview with Goh Siew Han, 1 June 2020.
+[^35]: Personal interview with Goh Siew Han, 1 June 2020.
-[^36]:Kwek, L.Y., & Lee, J. (2015). *My Queenstown heritage trail*
+[^36]: Kwek, L.Y., & Lee, J. (2015). *My Queenstown heritage trail*
 (p.
 7).
 Singapore: My Community.
 (Call no.: RSING 915.95704 KWE); Urban Redevelopment Authority, Singapore, 1994, p.
 14; Tan, H.Y.
 (1996, May 1).
 Queenstown flats selected for en-bloc redevelopment. *The Straits Times*, p.
 1; Hooi, A. (2005, December 30).
 3 Queenstown blocks to be redeveloped. *The Straits Times*, p.
 20. Retrieved from NewspaperSG.
-[^37]:Personal interview with Goh Siew Han, 1 June 2020.
+[^37]: Personal interview with Goh Siew Han, 1 June 2020.
-[^38]:Saifulbahri Ismail.
+[^38]: Saifulbahri Ismail.
 (2013, October 3).
 Three buildings in Queenstown to be conserved. *Today*, p.
 32. Retrieved from NewspaperSG.
-[^39]:Personal interview with Von Tjong, 20 June 2020.
+[^39]: Personal interview with Von Tjong, 20 June 2020.